Robin-WZQ/CCLAP/README.md

 1. Download checkpoints

-Please download the pre-trained checkpoints and put them in .corresponding places.
+Please download the pre-trained checkpoints and put them in the corresponding places.

 |       Name        | Download |
 | :---------------: | :------: |